turingschool/backend-curriculum-site/module1/projects/flashcards/iteration_3.md

 ```
 ****** Game over! ******
-You had 3 correct guesses out of 4 for a score of 75%.
+You had 3 correct guesses out of 4 for a total score of 75%.
+STEM - 100% correct
+Turing Staff - 50% correct
+Pop Culture - 100% correct
 ```

 Seen together, the CLI will look something like this when the game is over: